pulp/pulp/docs/sphinx/dev-guide/glossary.rst

   platform
-    Short for the "Pulp Platform", which refers to the generic framework functionality supported by Pulp.
+    Short for the "Pulp Platform", which refers to the generic framework functionality provided by Pulp.
 The platform has no type-specific knowledge;
     all type-specific functionality is provided through plugins to the platform.

   repository